Kyaa-A/Whispr-PersonalAI-Chatbot/README.md

 ### AI Configuration

-The chatbot is now fully integrated with Google Gemini AI.
-To customize the AI behavior:
+To customize the AI behavior, modify the relevant configuration in your chat components:

-1. **API Key**: Update the API key in `src/config/gemini.js` with your own Gemini API key
+1. **API Integration**: Update API keys and endpoints in your chat handling logic
-2. **Model Settings**: Modify the model configuration in the `getGeminiModel()` function
+2. **Model Settings**: Modify model configurations in your chat components
 3. **Custom Prompts**: Add system prompts or conversation context as needed
-4. **Alternative AI**: Replace Gemini with OpenAI, Claude, or other AI services by modifying the `generateResponse` function
+4. **Alternative AI**: Replace or integrate different AI services by modifying the response generation logic

 ### Styling